finos/FDC3/docs/api-bridging/spec.md

 ### Individual message exchanges

-The sections below cover most scenerios for each of the Desktop Agent methods in order to explore how this protocol might work.
+The sections below cover most scenarios for each of the Desktop Agent methods in order to explore how this protocol might work.

-Each section assumes that we have 3 agents connected by bridge:
+Each section assumes that we have 3 agents connected by a bridge:

 * agent-A
 * agent-B